ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

   * The output stage (max chip) MUST be powered when uploading font.
 How depends upon your board / configuration
   * A programming voltage of 4.8v or higher is required.
   * Note some programmers have 3.3v/5v selection text swapped.
 Verify with a meter
+  * Some stacked boards with USB connector also require vbat connected which powers the MAX chip and enables font upload

 ---